Jens-AIMLX/mcp-diagnosis-tool/verification_management.md

 - Use automated tests for what they're good at (logic, regression, CI/CD)
 - Use manual developer testing for debugging and exploration
 - **ALWAYS use user perspective verification for final UI feature validation**
+  - **PRIMARY:** `cognitive-visual-dimensions` for automated, objective visual verification
+  - **FALLBACK:** Manual visual verification if tool unavailable
+  - **FINAL FALLBACK:** User-provided visual verification if automated verification inconclusive

 **The productivity boost comes from:**
 - Catching real issues early (not after deployment)
 - Eliminating false positives (tests pass but users see bugs)
 - One-shot fixes (no iteration loops)
 - Building features that actually work for users (not just in theory)
+- **Automated visual verification with `cognitive-visual-dimensions`:**
+  - Faster feedback loop (no waiting for user availability)
+  - Objective analysis (no developer bias)
+  - Repeatable and consistent
+  - Still maintains user perspective principles

 **Remember:** You work for a correct user experience.
 User perspective verification is the only way to prove you've achieved it.
+With `cognitive-visual-dimensions`, you can now achieve this faster, more objectively, and more consistently than ever before.